-- A restriction on the student’s presence in the residence halls, on University property, and/or at University events
+2. Restriction on student’s presence in the residence halls, on University property and/or at University events;

-- A requirement that the student secure a psychological assessment through Counseling Services or at another facility at the student’s expense and/or a medical assessment.
+3. A requirement that the student secure an individualized psychological assessment through Counseling Services or at another facility and/or a medical assessment.
 The assessment(s) may be used to determine the appropriateness of withdrawing, sustaining, or altering the interim action.

-- A disciplinary hold on the student account that prevents registering for academic courses and/or making any type of academic requests,e.g., transcripts.
-In order to have the hold removed, the student will need to comply with the official’s request.
+5. Disciplinary hold on the student account that prevents registering for academic courses and/or making any type of academic requests (i.e. transcripts).
+In order to have the hold removed the student will need to comply with official’s request.

-- A mandatory behavioral agreement that reinforces conduct expectations, with any further violations of the Student Code of Conduct resulting in severe sanctions
+6. Mandatory behavioral agreement that reinforces conduct expectations, with any further violations of the Code resulting in severe sanctions.

-The University intends to give significant consideration to limited immunity from a finding of responsibility under the Code of Community Conduct in medical emergencies as defined in this policy for a student providing assistance, as well as for a student receiving assistance in cases of a medical emergency.
-Educational conditions may be imposed rather than disciplinary sanctions, if appropriate, based on the professional judgment of the Dean of Students or designee.
+The University intends to exercise considerable discretion to avoid the finding of responsibility under the Student Code of Community Conduct in medical emergencies as defined in this policy for a student providing assistance, as well as for a student receiving assistance in cases of a medical emergency.
+Educational conditions may be imposed rather than conduct sanctions if appropriate based on the professional judgment of the Dean of Students or designee.

 A “medical emergency” is defined as any situation where an individual’s physical and/or psychological health is at serious risk and immediate action must be taken to protect the individual or others.

-This statement of intent applies only to administrative enforcement of the Code of Community Conduct and does not provide immunity from arrest or criminal prosecution.
+This statement of intent applies only to administrative enforcement of the Student Code of Community Conduct and does not provide immunity/amnesty from arrest or criminal prosecution.

-Conduct decisions may, in addition to sanctions, include educational conditions: writing assignments, educational/experiential workshops, counseling, fees, community service, restorative practices, loss of privileges, educational projects, and/or assessments.
-The University has complete discretion to require or to not require educational conditions on a case-by-case basis.
+Conduct decisions may, in addition to sanctions, include educational conditions.
+This may include: writing assignments, educational/experiential workshops such as Husky Habit Boot Camp, counseling, fees, community service, restorative practices, loss of privileges, educational projects and/or assessments.
+The University has complete discretion to require or to not require educational conditions on a case by case basis.

 Revocation of Degree

-Question of Procedure—Appeals will be considered on the basis of “questions of procedure” by demonstrating that the procedural guidelines established in this document were breached and that such departure from established procedure significantly affected the outcome of the case.
+B. Question of Procedure—Appeals will be considered on the basis of “questions of procedure” by demonstrating that the procedural guidelines established in this document were breached, and that such departure from established procedure significantly affected the outcome of the case.

-Severity of Sanction—Students may appeal the “severity of sanction” that has been imposed by presenting a statement that explains why they believe the sanction should be reconsidered.
+C. Severity of Sanction— Students may appeal the “severity of sanction” that has been imposed by presenting a statement that explains why they believe the sanction should be reconsidered.